 The Clever Dripper doesn’t fit ALL mugs

 Overall though, these are small nitpicks.
-Which gets me to the strengths with which we’ll finish off our Clever Coffee Dripper review.
+Which gets me to the strengths and pros of it, with which we’ll finish off our Clever Coffee Dripper review.

 Strengths of the Clever Coffee Brewer

 Overall, I think if you’re Clever-curious you should eventually try one.
 The Clever Coffee Dripper is pretty affordable at about $35, and just a reliable workhorse.
-My favorites parts:
+My favorite parts:

 Effortless Inattentive Brewing with the Clever Dripper